direktiv/direktiv.github.io/page/docs/getting_started/secrets-registries.md

 # Secrets & Registries

 Many flows require sensitive information such as passwords or authentication tokens to access third-party APIs.
-This article shows the best way to handle sensitive data such as this so that they don not need to be stored as plaintext in flow definitions.
+This article shows the best way to handle sensitive data such as this so that they do not need to be stored as plaintext in flow definitions.
 Additionally this article shows how to pull containers from a private repository.

 Stored secrets can be requested in a function via the `secrets` attribute and is available as `.secrets.SECRETNAME`